kimmykokonut/Bakery.Solution/README.md

 7. On your terminal, type `$ code .` to open in VS Code.
 If you do not have VS Code Editor, you may download [here](https://code.visualstudio.com/)

-8. Once in VS Code, open the terminal and navigate to the project's production directory called "XXX" and type `$ dotnet build` to compile the application's code.
+8. Once in VS Code, open the terminal and navigate to the project's production directory called "Bakery" and type `$ dotnet build` to compile the application's code.

 9. To use MSTest, you need to use the NuGet package manager to install the packages in the .csproj file.
-Navigate to the .Tests directory in the terminal and run the command `$ dotnet restore`
+Navigate to the Bakery.Tests directory in the terminal and run the command `$ dotnet restore`

 9. Optionally you can use a file watcher so you don't have to restart the server every time the code changes.
 Run this command `$ dotnet watch run` to make the server automatically update.